oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

     no longer retain threads in the arena.
   * Indicates that arena should enter the “One-time Fast leave” thus workers can leave sooner.
-    * If work was submitted immediately after the end of the parallel block, the default arena "workers leave" state will be restored.
+    * If work was submitted immediately after the end of the parallel block, the default arena behavior with regard to "workers leave" policy is restored.
-    * If the default "workers leave" state was the "Fast leave" the result is NOP.
+    * If the default "workers leave" policy was the "Fast leave", the result is NOP.

 ### Proposed API